Allan Winans: Atlanta Braves

 On December 8, 2021, Winans was selected by the Atlanta Braves in the minor league phase of the Rule 5 draft.
 He dealt with injuries in 2022, and made 14 appearances for the rookie–level Florida Complex League Braves, Double–A Mississippi Braves, and Triple–A Gwinnett Stripers.
 In 64 1/3 innings, he went 1–5 with a 3.08 ERA and 65 strikeouts.
 Winans returned to Triple–A Gwinnett for the 2023 season, where he made 18 appearances (13 starts) and logged a 7–3 record and 2.81 ERA with 89 strikeouts in 102 2/3 innings pitched prior to his promotion.

 On July 22, 2023, Winans was formally selected to the Braves' 40-man roster and promoted to the major leagues for the first time.
 He made his debut later that day against the Milwaukee Brewers.
 In his debut, Winans yielded two earned runs on five hits in 4^{1}⁄_{3} innings.
 After the game, he was optioned to Triple–A Gwinnett.
 Winans earned his first major league win on August 12, pitching seven scoreless innings in 21–3 victory against the New York Mets.
 He made 6 starts for Atlanta in his rookie campaign, registering a 1–2 record and 5.29 ERA with 34 strikeouts across 32 1/3 innings pitched.

 Winans was optioned to Triple–A Gwinnett to begin the 2024 season.
 On April 7, 2024, Winans was called up to the Braves' roster to replace Spencer Strider, who had suffered a UCL injury.
 Following a poor performance against the Mets, Winans was optioned to Triple–A on April 11.
 In 2 starts for the Braves, he struggled to a 15.26 ERA with 4 strikeouts across 7 2/3 innings pitched.
 Winans was designated for assignment by Atlanta on January 17, 2025.

 New York Yankees

 On January 23, 2025, Winans was claimed off waivers by the New York Yankees.
 He was designated for assignment by the Yankees on February 5.
 Winans cleared waivers and was sent outright to the Triple-A Scranton/Wilkes-Barre RailRiders on February 7.
 On April 12, the Yankees selected Winans' contract, adding him to their active roster.
+In three appearances (one start) for the Yankees, he struggled to an 0-1 record and 8.68 ERA with six strikeouts across 9 1/3 innings pitched.
+On December 17, Winans was released by the Yankees in order to pursue an opportunity in Japan.

+Saitama Seibu Lions

+On December 18, 2025, Winans signed with the Saitama Seibu Lions of Nippon Professional Baseball.